bioimage-io/bioimageio-chatbot/README.md

 Please not that the chatbot server may not be accessible for the users outside your local network.

-More details and examples can be found at [examples](./docs/examples.md).
+More details about implementation and examples can be found at [examples](./docs/examples.md).

 To be able to share your chatbot service over the internet (especially for the users outside your local network), you will need to expose your server publicly, otherwise, please see [Connect to Server](#connect-to-server)